kennylavender/development-notes/functors-monads.md

 ## Functor
 A type that implements map.

+Functors are allowed to map its value(s) from A -> A or A -> B

+## Endofunctor
+Endofunctors only map from A -> A

 ## Monad
 What is a Monad?